h3rald/min/next-release.md

 ### BREAKING CHANGES

-* Actually removed the `invoke` symbol that was supposed to be removed in v0.44.0 but didn't.
+* Actually removed the `invoke` symbol and `*` sigil that were supposed to be removed in v0.44.0 but didn't.
 * Removed Dockerfile and Notepad++ highlighter (no longer maintained).

 ### Fixes and Improvements